app-sre/go-qontract-reconcile/README.md

   serverurl: URL to the GraphQL API REQUIRED
   token: Value of Authorization header
   timeout: Timeout for qontract requests (default: 60s)
+  retries: Number of times to retry requests (default: 5)

 vault:
   addr: Address to access Vault REQUIRED